 So which is better between the two?
 Well it depends on the type of system that is used on property.
 I’ve always preferred using Glycol cooled towers because I know that they stay at a consistent temperature.
 Also, the temperature can be controlled, and changed via the glycol chiller.

 From my experience installing beer systems, as a draft technician on commercial properties.
 Glycol-chilled towers are more consistent.
+Because they are part of a remote beer system.
+Also, known as Long Draw Beer System.

 Air cooled towers are obviously great for kegerators, and other direct draw systems.
 These type of towers are used in personal settings more frequently too.